"Go forth and multiply," and wow did one cane on 'Gertrude Jekyll' get busy.

-Look carefully at this image of two ‘Gertrude Jekyll’ canes.
+Look carefully at this image of two Gertrude Jekyll canes.
 The one on the right has thirteen times more flowers than the one on the left.
-You might wonder why and how this happened.
+How you ask?

-Well, I took the tip of an exuberant long cane and bent and tied it to a lower cane.
+Well, I took the tip of an exuberant long cane and carefully bent and tied it to a lower cane.
 The stress on the forced curve of the cane encouraged bud eyes to develop bloom-bearing stems.
 The method is called pegging or tying.

 GOOD PEGGING CANDIDATES

-Certain DAVID AUSTIN ROSES are great contenders for pegging –– many of you know the ones –– they shoot up eight and ten-foot bloomless canes in late summer.
+Certain David Austin roses are great contenders for pegging –– many of you know the ones –– they shoot up eight and ten-foot bloomless canes in late summer.
 I used to cut the gangly things down, but not any more.

-The fresh new growth many OLD ROSES produce after blooming is fun to use for pegging.
+The fresh new growth many Heritage roses produce after blooming is fun to use for pegging.
 I wait until the canes have matured a little before bending.
-For several years, I pegged my ‘Madame Hardy’ into big loops, tying the tips to the bottom of the shrub.
+For several years, I pegged my Madame Hardy into big loops, tying the tips to the bottom of the shrub.
 Here (pardon the brightness of fresh mulch) you can see the first appearance of leaves.
 By bloom time the canes disappeared into a mound of leaves and flowers.

 SELF-PEGGING

-As you might have figured by now, I don’t use pegs and I try to avoid ties.
+As you might have figured by now, I don’t use actual pegs and I try to avoid ties.
 I like to spiral a thorny cane around itself or another cane.
 The grip of thorns is often very helpful for keeping the connection in place.

 Here's an example of two canes entwined around each other into a nice curving arch.